Astrames/kissmanga-downloader/README.md

 # kissmanga-downloader

-Python script to batch-download images from [Kissmanga](https://kissmanga.com) and optionally convert them to PDF.
+Python script to batch-download images from [Kissmanga](https://kissmanga.in) and optionally convert them to PDF or CBZ.
 Forked from [Astrames/kissmanga-downloader](https://github.com/Astrames/kissmanga-downloader) and improved upon.

 ## Dependencies